travis-ci/dpl/README.md

  * **secret_access_key**: AWS Secret Key.
 Can be obtained from [here](https://console.aws.amazon.com/iam/home?#security_credential).
  * **region**: AWS Region the Lambda function is running in.
 Defaults to 'us-east-1'.
  * **function_name**: Required.
 The name of the Lambda being created / updated.
- * **role**: Required.
+ * **role**: Required when creating a new function.
 The ARN of the IAM role to assign to this Lambda function.
+If omitted when updating the Lambda, existing role is used.
- * **handler_name**: Required.
+ * **handler_name**: Required for creating a new function.
 The function that Lambda calls to begin execution.
 For NodeJS, it is exported function for the module.
+If omitted when updating the Lambda, it defaults to "module_name.handler_name".
  * **dot_match**: Optional.
 When `true`, the zipped archive will include the hidden `.*` files.
 Defaults to `false`.
  * **module_name**: Optional.
 The name of the module that exports the handler.
 Defaults to `index`.
  * **zip**: Optional.
 Either a path to an existing packaged (zipped or jar file) Lambda, a directory to package, or a single file to package.
 Defaults to `Dir.pwd`.